L1ttleFlyyy/MetroCPU/README.md

 # MetroCPU
-> A CPU Tweaker which enables you to adjust the cpu frequency precisely as well as automaticly swtiches the power plan of your laptop to extend its battery life.
+> A CPU Tweaker which enables you to adjust the cpu frequency precisely as well as automatically switches the power plan of your laptop to extend its battery life.

 ![icon](https://raw.githubusercontent.com/L1ttleFlyyy/MetroCPU/master/MetroCPU/CPU.ico)